Islam during the Tang dynasty: Early contacts between Islam and China

 In 751 the Abbasid Caliphate defeated the Tang dynasty in the Battle of Talas River.
 The Tang dynasty saw the creation of the first Muslim embassy, with the exchange of an emissary from Emperor Gaozong of Tang, with a general from the Caliph Osman.
 There were also requests for help from the Muslim soldiers.
-In 756, a contingent probably consisting of Persians and Iraqis was sent to Kansu to help the emperor Su-Tsung in his struggle against the An Lushan Rebellion.
+In 756, a contingent probably consisting of Persians and Iraqis was sent to Gansu to help Emperor Xuanzong in his struggle against the An Lushan Rebellion.
 Less than 50 years later, an alliance was concluded between the Tang and the Abbasids against Tibetan attacks in Central Asia.
 A mission from the Caliph Harun al-Rashid (766–809) arrived at Chang'an.
 These diplomatic relations were contemporaneous with the maritime expansion of the Islamic world into the Indian Ocean and as far as East Asia after the founding of Baghdad in 762.
 After the capital was changed from Damascus to Baghdad, ships begin to sail from Siraf, the port of Basra, to India, the Malaccan Straits and South China.
 Canton, or Khanfu in Arabic, a port in South China, counted among its population of 200,000, merchants from Muslims regions.

 In 851 Persian Muslim merchant Sulaiman al-Tajir mentions in his stay at the city of Guangzhou that the Muslim populace of the city was sizable enough that it had its own governing body to deal with intercommunal disputes.